arabel1a/sound-card-oscilloscope/README.md

 ### Be Careful with Input Voltage

 My sound card supports line-level input (~1.3V) or instrument-level input (even lower).
-With the gain adjustment, it's possible to capture signals up to 3V, though I haven’t tested higher voltages.
-Regardless, I’m confident that trying to use this "oscilloscope" with 220V will result in your device exploding.
+With the gain adjustment, it's possible to capture signals up to 10V, though I haven’t tested higher voltages.
+Regardless, I’m confident that trying to use this "oscilloscope" with 220V AC will result in your device exploding.
 Always measure the voltage level before connecting anything to your sound card.